-Imagine taking time to craft a riveting story by carefully selecting the right words from my thesaurus and sharing with my friends in the hope of entertaining them only to receive a feedback saying, "Thuita was a nuisance; I unfriended him on Facebook."
+Imagine taking time to craft a riveting story by carefully selecting the right words from my thesaurus and then sharing the story with my friends in the hope of entertaining them only to receive a feedback saying, "Thuita was a nuisance; I unfriended him on Facebook."

 Reflecting on those negative remarks has led me to formulate what I call the Thuita's 2nd Law of Human Nature which states as follows: